Facilities and equipment

 This space is primarily used as a learning environment for our students, as well as for research.
 There are various sensory stimulants, including lights, a variety of textures, and more.

-All our Occupational Therapy students utilise this room throughout their degree, as we have staff members who are sensory integration trained to ensure our students recieve the best training and experiences within this room.
+All of our Occupational Therapy students utilise this room throughout their degree, as we have staff members who are sensory integration trained to ensure our students recieve the best training and experiences within this room.
 We also use the multi-sensory environment for our placement opportunities, and use them with our partner organisations to provide clinics.

 To aid our simulation experiences, we work with Patient, Carer and Public Involvement participants.
 PCPI participants’ experiences can be extremely valuable in identifying gaps and priorities in the subjects we teach, as well as providing crucial verbal feedback to our students to aid with their assessments and training.